Biomanufacturing Harvest Optimization with Small Data: Analysis

-The inequality \eqref{eq:sec4lem2approx} provides an intuitive interpretation of the sufficient condition \eqref{eq:sec4lem2} which assures that the myopic policy that harvests at a given impurity level also harvests at a higher impurity level.
-Note that \eqref{eq:sec4lem2approx} is more likely to hold as the failure cost $r_f$ increases or the maximum purification cost $c_2 \bar{I}$ decreases.
-Corollary~\ref{theo:myopic_optimal} summarizes our main takeaways regarding the optimality of the myopic policy in the perfect-information setting:
+Note that the inequality \eqref{eq:sec4lem2approx} is more likely to hold as the failure cost $r_f$ increases or the maximum purification cost $c_2 \bar{I}$ decreases.
+We provide the details of this approximation in Appendix~B.

-\begin{corollary} Given that the condition~\eqref{eq:sec4lem2} holds and the current protein level $p$ is greater than the threshold $\underline{p}$ characterized in \eqref{eq:sec4lem1}, the myopic policy is optimal.
-In particular, the optimal action is to harvest for the states in set $A$ that is characterized by \eqref{eq:myopic_policy}. \end{corollary} }

-\subsubsection{{Myopic Policy under Model Risk.}}
+\subsubsection{Myopic Policy under Model Risk.}

-In this section, the true parameters of the underlying stochastic model of the growth rates are not known.
-That is, in contrast to the case with perfect information, there is a model risk. {Our objective is to investigate how the model risk affects the harvesting decisions of the myopic policy}.
+In this section, the true parameters of the underlying stochastic model for the growth rates are not known anymore.
+That is, there is a model risk.
+Our objective is to investigate how the model risk affects the harvesting decisions of the myopic policy.
+When there is model risk, the expected reward of harvesting at the next decision epoch is calculated by using the posterior predictive distributions of the growth rates (i.e., the distributions characterized in \eqref{eq.predictive} and \eqref{eq.predictiveImp}).
+Let